-Empty the pot into a Colander, and drain the water.
+Empty the pot into a colander, and drain the water.

-You can keep this water to water your plants, the mineral and starch is actually good for the plants (according to my mum)
+You can keep this water to water your plants, the mineral and starch is good for the plants (according to my mum)

 Step 5 - Mix

 Put the drained rice in a big bowl.
-Add the whole jar of Persian Gheymeh Stew in and mix slowly.
+Add the whole jar of Persian Gheymeh stew in and mix slowly.
 Make sure not to squash the grains of rice.

 Let it steam for 30 minutes on low heat.

-Step 6 - Flip and Serve
+Step 6 - Flip n Serve

 Using a large spoon, spoon the rice out of the pot on a plat until you get to the crust layer.
-Now slowly lift the crust layer and put it as whole on the plate.
+Now slowly lift the crust layer and put it as a whole on the plate.